-This Roasted Red Pepper Pasta is vegetarian, healthy and as easy to make as “1-2-3” with just a few ingredients.
+This Roasted Red Pepper Pasta is vegetarian, healthy and as easy to make as "1-2-3" with just a few ingredients.
 If you are vegan, you can substitute the Egg Tagliatelle Homestyle Pasta with vegan pasta, or if you want a healthier pasta use whole-grain pasta.
-Check Flora Fine Foods for their entire pasta offerings and which supermarket near you carries their products.
+Check out Flora Fine Foods for their entire pasta offerings and which supermarket near you carries their products.

 Talking about Flora Fine Foods, they reached out to me three weeks ago and asked if we wanted to partner with them for some social media collaboration.
 I have to tell you I was in shock because this is my very first partnership with a brand.
 They started the email appreciating the work that I was doing on Instagram, and as a blogger.
 This was music to my ears because social media is hard and constant work, and I still think my pictures and writing need a lot of work.
 But, I guess it’s not as ‘bad’ as I think.